gchurch/ASP.NET-eShop/README.md

 Swagger is used to document the API: https://webangular20201103115618.azurewebsites.net/swagger/index.html

-## MVC/Razor Front-end
+## Razor Front-end

 I also created a separate front-end using ASP.NET Core MVC and Razor.
-The code for this is in the Web.MVC project.
+The code for this is in the Web.Razor project.

-This app is also deployed on Azure and can be found here: https://webmvc20201103132037.azurewebsites.net/Products
+This is also deployed on Azure and can be found here: https://webmvc20201103132037.azurewebsites.net/Products

 ## Clean Architecture

 I use a Clean Architecture based on https://github.com/ardalis/CleanArchitecture to organize the code.

 The Clean Architecture separates the application into three layers with each layer being a separate project.
-The layers are the ApplicationCore, Infrastructure and the front-end Web.
-Using a clean architecture means that the Angular front-end and MVC/Razor front-end are easily interchangable.
+The layers are the ApplicationCore, Infrastructure and Web.
+Using a clean architecture means that the Angular front-end and Razor front-end are easily interchangable.
 You just need to set the front-end project you want to run as the startup project.

 ## Database